carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

   % cd $TOP_LEVEL_DIR
   % mkdir clang-build && cd clang-build
-  % cmake -GNinja ../llvm-project/llvm -DLLVM_ENABLE_PROJECTS="clang;libcxx;compiler-rt"
+  % cmake -GNinja ../llvm-project/llvm -DLLVM_ENABLE_PROJECTS="clang;libcxx;libcxxabi"

 A helper script is provided in `llvm/utils/git-svn/git-llvm`.
 After you add it to your path, you can push committed changes upstream with `git llvm push`.